 This recent investigation, conducted by a team of researchers led by Dr. Sandra Rehan of York University, has elucidated the crucial relationship between plant species and bee health.
 According to Dr. Rehan, despite the growing popularity of pollinator plantings, there existed a dearth of knowledge regarding the most beneficial plant species for bee sustenance.

 (1) As phys. org reports, the current study aimed to address this knowledge gap by examining the nutritional value of various plant species, with a focus on their ideal protein-to-lipid ratios for wild bee nutrition.
-The research highlights the symbiotic relationship between plants and bees, wherein plants rely on bees for the dissemination of their pollen.
-And bees rely on pollen as a vital source of nutrition.
+The research highlights the symbiotic relationship between plants and bees, wherein plants rely on bees for the dissemination of their pollen, and bees rely on pollen as a vital source of nutrition.

 While bees derive their carbohydrates from nectar, pollen provides essential proteins, lipids… and other nutrients (1).
 Anthropogenic changes to the environment, which alter the availability and properties of pollen, pose a risk to bee malnutrition.
 The study’s findings emphasize the importance of dietary quality in maintaining bee health.